mvolkmann/blog/src/swift-ui.md

 that can be tapped to navigate to associated views.
 If there are more than five buttons, the first four will render followed by along with a "More" button.
-The "More" button can be tapped to go a view a tappable list of the remaining options.
+The "More" button can be tapped to go a view containing a tappable list of the remaining options.

-For the docs, "Tab views only support tab items of type Text, Image, or an image followed by text.
+From the docs, "Tab views only support tab items of type Text, Image, or an image followed by text.
 Passing any other type of view results in a visible but empty tab item."
 A good size for these images is 32x32.